Disclosure: This post was sponsored by Sunsweet, but all opinions are our own.

 Now for the recipe!
 Ready to get started?
 The first thing you want to do is get your ingredients in order.
 For the actual grilled cheese sandwich, you’ll need olive oil, a small red onion, balsamic vinegar, 2 slices of bread (preferably whole grain), and 1 slice of white cheddar cheese.
 For the yummy date spread, you’ll need 4 pitted Sunsweet dates, 4 small-medium sized guavas, ground cinnamon, and chia seeds.

 Let’s start by making the spread.
 The first step is to soak the dates in water for about 1 hour so they are extra soft, and blend easily.
 Then you’ll want to slice each guava in half, and scoop out all of the gooey flesh and seeds from within.
 Transfer the guava flesh + seeds into a food processor.
 Then add the dates, cinnamon and chia seeds.
 Pulse that baby until you reach a smooth consistency.
+Add a bit of water, as needed, to get a smooth blend.
 Set aside.

 To make the actual sandwich, heat the olive oil in a small pan, and add the sliced onion.
 Sauté for 1-2 minutes, and then add in the balsamic vinegar.
 Top the pan with a lid and allow the onion to cook for another couple of minutes.
 Set aside.
 Top one slice of bread with the date-guava paste, 1 slice of cheese, and the cooked onions.
 Top with another slice of bread, and cook in a grill press for 3-4 minutes or until the cheese melts, and the bread has browned.
 For those of you who don’t have a grill press (we got you), you can also cook this on the skillet over low-medium heat for 2-4 minutes on each side, or until cheese melts and the bread has browned.